 - Gun hits: if the gun you are currently using takes a hit, you should shout ‘GUN HIT!’ clearly and loudly.
 At which point, this weapon is no longer usable for the next 60 seconds.
 You may still use sidearms and undertake other game activities so long as you do not use the weapon that has been hit.

 - Medic rule: If you have been hit, you may shout ‘Medic’ and your team colour.
-A team mate, if they can get to you, should tag you and escort you backwards 5 metres (behind cover is advisable).
-At which point you should count out 30 seconds, after which you are back in the game and may continue.
-Whilst counting to 30, you are still considered out of the game and should not fire at any opponents.
-If you are hit again during this 30 second count, you and your team mate must retreat a further 5 metres and begin the process again.
+A team mate, if they can get to you, should tag you and escort you backwards 5 meters (this is optional but highly advisable).
+At which point the individual being the medic will change your team armband from one arm to the other.
+If you are hit again you and your team mate must retreat a further 5 meters and begin the process again.
 If your team mate who is ‘medic’ing’ you is hit, you are both hit and must wait for another team member to find you.
 You may only medic one person at a time.

 - Headshots: To be avoided unless this is the only target your opponent presents, in which case full auto should not be used.

 - Surrender rules: If you are within 5 metres of an opponent, with a clear line of fire, you may offer a surrender to your opponent.
 They do NOT have to take this and are within their rights to attempt to eliminate you.
 At this range, a single shot to a well protected area is acceptable should they ignore the surrender.

 - Bleed out rule: If you have been hit for 3 minutes and a team mate has been unable to reach you, you are said to have ‘bled out’.
 If this situation occurs, you should find the nearest alive team member, tap them on the shoulder, and you may rejoin the game.